Fundamental Analysis Guides

 Debt to GDP Charts

 GDP (Gross Domestic Product) is the total value of all goods and services produced in a country over a given period.
-It serves as a measure of economic growth, as well as an indication of the overall health of an economy.
+It measures economic growth and indicates an economy’s overall health.
 Most governments report GDP quarterly, and it can be used to compare different countries’ performance.

 Chart: Government Debt to GDP